aroramayank2002/AutomationTestAndFrankly01/ReadMe.md

 ## Usage

-The following command is used to execute the code and reports are generated in target folder:
 * Android emulator should be running before the test starts.
 	* It can be started from android studio > tools > AVD Manager > Emulator
 * &Frankly app should be installed to the emulator.